Premature, I know.

 The fifty-foot width of Allen & Son has got to be the handsomest blacksmith shop I’ve seen.
 My photoshopping skills are fakakta (פֿאַרקאַקט) so this image will probably be butchered in its transition to become Equus & Company.
 Perhaps the Allen family will continue to be its long-time owner-operators.

-Before the automotive age and throughout the transition, Agincourt’s motive power was four-legged.
+Before the automotive age and throughout the transition from horse to horsepower, Agincourt’s motive power was four-legged.
 Horses’ hooves required shoeing; their poop required scooping.
 Those without private stables needed a place to keep their horse, as did those with a dairy cow—milk was fresh and whole and unpasteurized.
 My preliminary plan, with a minimum of tweaking, will fit comfortably behind this handsome façade.
 (There is, by the way, a second entry off the alley that runs behind.)
 This image is interesting for other reasons though: the implied two-story building to the left, the curb and pavement, a telephone pole and lines, and the fire hydrant—some of that evidence of infrastructure is yet to be resolved.

 Can you see it in the lower righthand corner?

 PS [17DEC2019]: Today I learned of the historical fiction editing website “The History Quill” and a piece devoted to writing about horses with authenticity.
 High time!

 PS [07DEC2020]: Why did I forget to append a reference to Allen & Son’s business in San Bernardino, California?
 There is a business history at Newspapers.com, though you may not be able to see it if you’re not a subscriber.
 This wonderful bit of memorabilia also comes up during a google search.
 Anyone want to try photoshopping this?